Medical questions & health advice by board certified doctors

-"Can skin tags grow on top of moles?
+"Can skin tags grow on top of moles?"

 I've got a big mole above my lip that now looks like it's got something sprouting out of the top of it.
 It actually looks pretty much like the skin tags I've got on my sides.
 Is it possible for a skin tag to grow out of a mole?
 I know they say you should watch moles for cancer, so that's why I'm concerned.

 Moles, or nevi, are collections of pigment containing cells beneath the skin.
 As you say, the worry is that some times moles can transform into melanoma, a form of skin cancer.
 It would be unusual for a skin tag to grow on top of a mole, and therefore this change should be taken seriously.
 Any mole that is greater than 6 mm in diameter, that has irregular borders or color changes, or that has a change in its elevation should be evaluated.
 Based on these criteria, the process you describe could be interpreted as a change in elevation and should be evaluated.
 As always, the diagnosis and the management of your particular condition will require a physical examination by your personal physician.
 Scheduling an office visit with your primary care doctor or your dermatologist is highly recommended.

-If you think you may have a medical emergency, call your doctor or (in the United States) 911 immediately.
+Zocdoc Answers is for general informational purposes only and is not a substitute for professional medical advice.
+If you think you may have a medical emergency, call your doctor (in the United States) 911 immediately.
 Always seek the advice of your doctor before starting or changing treatment.
 Medical professionals who provide responses to health-related questions are intended third party beneficiaries with certain rights under Zocdoc’s Terms of Service.